nmshd/documentation/_docs_use-cases/use-case-transport-reject-identitydeletionprocess.md

 {% include properties_list.html %}

 Please note that the feature of triggering the deletion of an Identity via the Backbone Admin UI is currently disabled.
-For this reason, an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) cannot currently have `"WaitingForApproval"` as `status`.
-In addition, this use case for rejecting and the use case for [approving IdentityDeletionProcesses]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) are no longer needed for the time being.
+For this reason, an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) currently cannot have `"WaitingForApproval"` as `status`.
+In addition, this use case for rejecting and the use case for [approving IdentityDeletionProcesses]({% link _docs_use-cases/use-case-transport-approve-identitydeletionprocess.md %}) are not needed for the time being.
 {: .notice--warning}

 In the case of [Identity deletion]({% link _docs_integrate/delete-identities.md %}) triggered via the Backbone Admin UI, an [IdentityDeletionProcess]({% link _docs_integrate/data-model-overview.md %}#identitydeletionprocess) with `"WaitingForApproval"` as `status` for your [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) is created via the Backbone Admin UI.